newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/home-health-aide-license.md

 webflowName: "Home Health Aide: Health Care Services Firm License"
 summaryDescriptionMd: >
-  You need to register as a health care service firm if you are employing individuals to provide health care, personal care, or companion services.
-This applies to both in-home and facility care.
+  You need to register as a health care service firm if you are employing individuals to provide health care, personal care, or companion services in the personal residence of a person with a disability or is age 60 or older.
 formName: ""
 industryId:
   - homemaker-home-health-aide